rajatjain007/HLS/README.md

 npm run ffmpeg
 ```

-Wait till it logs "Ended" in the console.
+Wait till it logs ".m3u8 and .ts generation completed." in the console.
+This may take some time depending on the quality of your video.

 ```
 npm run app